YOC’s Doctoral Internship Program

 APA Logo

-APPIC Match Process, Application, Website, and Information Applications (AAPI) must be received by the YOC by November 22, and should be submitted with Curriculum Vita, official doctoral transcripts, and three letters of recommendation.
+APPIC Match Process, Application, Website, and Information: Internship Application Portals (AAPI) must be received by the YOC by December 10th, and should be submitted with Curriculum Vita, official doctoral transcripts, and three letters of recommendation.
 For more information, please download the “YOC Internship Guide”, which includes detailed application information and a full description of intern benefits.
-For all other information please contact the Director of Psychological Services, Dr. Robyn N. Eubank, the Director of Internship Training Dr. Scott Biscoff, or Staff Psychologist Dr. Gisselle McKell-Jeffers at 765-289-5437.
+For all other information, please contact the Director of Internship and Diagnostic Services, Dr. Jessica Simpson, or the Chief Clinical Officer, Dr. Gisselle McKell-Jeffers, at 765-289-5437.
 The doctoral internship program expects the doctoral interns to exhibit professionalism, enthusiasm, and maturity in their daily work with clients, staff and other professionals.
 Doctoral interns that demonstrate a strong work ethic, adaptability, and have a strong desire to grow in their profession are encouraged to apply.
 Minority, culturally diverse, and bilingual applicants are also encouraged to apply.
 The Youth Opportunity Center participates in the APPIC match process.
-Applications can be obtained through the APPIC website American Psychological Association
+Applications can be obtained through the APPIC website.
+American Psychological Association

 Questions related to the program’s accredited status should be directed to the Commission on Accreditation: